mingjun1120/simple-rag-pipeline/README.md

   Orchestrates the process using:

   - **Datastore:** Manages embeddings and vector storage.
   - **Indexer:** Processes documents and creates data chunks.
-Two versions are available—a basic PDF indexer and one using the Docling package.
+Uses `Docling` package with OpenAI's `tiktoken` tokenizer.
-  - **Retriever:** Searches the datastore to pull relevant document segments.
+  - **Retriever:** Searches the datastore to pull relevant document segments and rank them.
   - **ResponseGenerator:** Generates answers by calling the AI service.
   - **Evaluator:** Compares the AI responses to expected answers and explains the outcome.